-House Bill 136, a bill that exempts individuals with serious mental illness from receiving a death sentence, was signed into law by Governor DeWine in January 2021.
+After a 2021 change went into effect exempting individuals with severe mental illness from death penalty eligibility, a new public debate emerged: does Ohio even need the death penalty anymore?
 During the several years it took to get this important piece of legislation passed and signed, conversations were sparked about the many irreparable problems with the death penalty including:

 - Arbitrary application based on geography and race.